EESSI/docs/docs/contributing_sw/debugging_failed_builds.md

 ```
 eb --easystack eessi-2023.06-eb-4.8.1-2021b.yml --robot
 ```
-After some time, this build fails whil trying to build `Plumed`, and we can access the build log to look for clues on why it failed.
+After some time, this build fails while trying to build `Plumed`, and we can access the build log to look for clues on why it failed.

 ### Building an individual package
 In our [example PR](https://github.com/EESSI/software-layer/pull/360), the individual package that was added to `eessi-2023.06-eb-4.8.1-2021b.yml` was `LAMMPS-23Jun2022-foss-2021b-kokkos.eb`.
-We'll also have to mind any options that are listed in the EasyStack file for `LAMMPS-23Jun2022-foss-2021b-kokkos.eb`, in this case the option `--from-pr 19000`.
+We'll also have to (re)use any options that are listed in the EasyStack file for `LAMMPS-23Jun2022-foss-2021b-kokkos.eb`, in this case the option `--from-pr 19000`.
 Thus, to build, we run:
 ```
 eb LAMMPS-23Jun2022-foss-2021b-kokkos.eb --robot --from-pr 19000
 ```
-After some time, this build fails whil trying to build `Plumed`, and we can access the build log to look for clues on why it failed.
+After some time, this build fails while trying to build `Plumed`, and we can access the build log to look for clues on why it failed.